locationtech/geomesa/docs/user/accumulo/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 GeoMesa provides some WPS processes, such as ``geomesa:Density`` which is used to generate heat maps.
-In order to use these processes, install the GeoServer WPS plugin as described in :ref:`geomesa_process`.
+In order to use these processes, install the GeoServer WPS plugin as described in the :ref:`geomesa_process_install` guide.

 Upgrading
 ---------